shiyuzh2007/ASR/README.md

 # ASR Transformer

-This project is originally forked from https://github.com/chqiwang/transformer and change it into ASR task.
+This project is originally forked from https://github.com/chqiwang/transformer and we change it into ASR task.

-python train.py
-python evaluate.py
+config your *.yaml and run the following steps: python train.py python evaluate.py